 WHAT PAY AND BENEFITS DO ALLIES RECEIVE?

 Allies are AmeriCorps members and receive a stipend and benefits for their service.
-Allies are paid a stipend between $1,300 and $1,800 a month (depending on the community), and they receive health care, child care, interest-free student loan deferments, and, upon successful completion of the program, up to $6,195 in an education award to pay back student loans or pay for future education.
+Allies also receive health care, child care, interest-free student loan deferments, and, upon successful completion of the program, up to $6,195 in an education award to pay back student loans or pay for future education.